Applied Parameters: Orientation=3|S=GND|Style=5|Repeat=True

 This command is used to place a predefined Signal Ground power port onto the active document.
 A power port is an electrical design primitive.
 It is a special schematic object used to define a power or ground net.
 Power ports allow the designer to conveniently indicate a power net at any location in the design, which can then be connected to pins or wires.

-- Choosing the Place GND power port entry, on the Power Sources drop-down () of the Utilities toolbar.
+This command is accessed in the Schematic Editor by choosing the Place Signal Ground power port entry, on the Power Sources drop-down () of the Utilities toolbar.

 After launching the command, the cursor will change to a cross-hair and you will enter power port placement mode.
 A power port symbol will appear "floating" on the cursor.

 - Position the object and click or press Enter to effect placement.